bryankocol/canvasSearch/documentation.md

     * api.autoCompleteTerms()
         Trigger: componentWillMount > queryAutoCompleteTerms()
-        Purpose: calls RxNorm displaynames endpoint to fill termArray state for use in autosuggest for SearchBar
+        Purpose: calls RxNorm /displaynames endpoint to fill termArray state for use in autosuggest for SearchBar

     * onQueryAutoCompleteTermsSuccess(response)
         Trigger: API response from api.autoCompleteTerms